 - (1) This Part applies to owners and operators of all UST systems except as otherwise provided in this section.
-394 - (2) This Part does not apply to owners and operators of any exempt UST system described in WAC 173-360A-0110(1).
-395 - (3) State and federal government entities whose debts and liabilities are the debts and liabilities of a state or the United States are exempt from the requirements of this Part. - (4) If the owner and operator of an UST system are separate persons, only one person is required to demonstrate financial responsibility; however, both parties are liable in event of noncompliance.
+395 - (2) This Part does not apply to owners and operators of any exempt UST system described in WAC 173-360A-0110(1) or any partially exempt UST system described in WAC 173-360A-110(2)(a)(i) through (iii).
+This Part does apply to aboveground storage tanks associated with airport hydrant fuel distribution systems and UST systems with field constructed tanks, as described in WAC 173-360A-110(2)(a)(iv).
+396 - (3) State and federal government entities whose debts and liabilities are the debts and liabilities of a state or the United States are exempt from the requirements of this Part. - (4) If the owner and operator of an UST system are separate persons, only one person is required to demonstrate financial responsibility; however, both parties are liable in event of noncompliance.

-394 Changed applicability of financial responsibility requirements to include hazardous substance UST systems, consistent with legislative direction in authorizing state statute in RCW 90.76.020(1)(g).
+395 Changed applicability of financial responsibility requirements to include hazardous substance UST systems, consistent with legislative direction in authorizing state statute in RCW 90.76.020(1)(g).
 All such systems already have qualifying financial assurances.